sequenceiq/blog-test/source/_posts/2014-10-07-hadoop-monitoring.markdown

  * **extensible** to be able to use the gathered and stored data by extensions written by 3rd parties, e.g. a module which processes the stored (metrics) data and does real-time anomaly detection

- * **zero-configuration** to be able tp plug into any existing Hadoop cluster without additional configurations, component installations
+ * **zero-configuration** to be able to plug into any existing Hadoop cluster without additional configuration, component installation

 Based on the requirements above our choice were the followings: